List of professional wrestling attendance records in the United Kingdom

 As a result, all of the attendance records formerly set by British wrestling promotions were gradually surpassed in the years following the WWF's arrival in the UK.
 The WWF's official UK debut took place on October 10, 1989, at the sold-out London Arena in London, England.
 The main event was a match between Hulk Hogan (with Miss Elizabeth) and Randy Savage (with Sensational Sherri) for the WWF World Heavyweight Championship.
 The event was broadcast live on Sky One.
 A similar show was held the next night in Birmingham.

 This was followed by a series of high profile UK tours, starting with the 1991 UK Rampage.
-By August 1992 this had culimated in the WWF holding Summerslam '92 at Wembley Stadium before nearly 80,000 fans - a live event on a scale precedented within the worldwide wrestling industry only by 1987's Wrestlemania III.
+By August 1992 this had culminated in the WWF holding Summerslam '92 at Wembley Stadium before nearly 80,000 fans - a live event on a scale precedented within the worldwide wrestling industry only by 1987's Wrestlemania III.
 WCW meanwhile, with WCW Worldwide in a graveyard slot on ITV, conducted an exploratory tour in December 1991.
 Fuller tours were conducted in 1993-1994 by which time ITV had moved WCW to British wrestling's old Saturday afternoon timeslot.
 These ceased once the company moved to pan-European satellite channel Superchannel in late 1995 but resumed after the move back to terrestrial television on Channel 5 in 1999, with two more tours in 2000 before the company closed in 2001.

-A series of live and PPV events, Mayhem in Manchester (1998), No Mercy (1999), Rebellion (1999-2002), Insurrextion (2000-2003), were created exclusively for the British market.
+WWF/WWE created a series of live and PPV events, Mayhem in Manchester (1998), No Mercy (1999), Rebellion (1999-2002), Insurrextion (2000-2003), exclusively for the British market.
 WWE ended all-UK exclusive pay-per-views when its weekly programming began broadcasting on British television in 2004.
 According to this list, 13 events are from WWE's flagship television show WWE Raw and 5 from WWE Smackdown, which since 2005's has been held exclusively in stadiums that typically have a seating capacity of at least 20,000 people or more.

-Only one of the attendances listed is a non-WWE event, a house show during WCW Nitro U.K. Tour 2000! which is the last remaining record set by the company.
-All of these events have been held in England, most often in either Manchester or the capital city of London.
+Only four of the attendances listed are non-WWE events, AEW's Wembley Stadium shows All In 2023 and All In 2024, AEW and NJPW's Forbidden Door 2025, and a house show during WCW Nitro U.K. Tour 2000!, which is the last remaining record set by the company.
+All bar one of these events have been held in England, most often in the metropolitan areas of either Manchester or the capital city of London, the exception being 2022 Cardiff, Wales WWE event Clash at the Castle.
 On November 15, 2015, an Insane Championship Wrestling show in Glasgow, Scotland, headlined by Grado vs. Drew Galloway, drew a sellout crowd of 3,802 fans and a $152,780 gate.
 It was the biggest crowd for a British-based promotion since 1982 and the largest UK gate of the "modern-era".